oaubert/mediafragment-prototype/README.md

 ## TODO

-Some ideas that could be ironed out :
+Some more ideas that could be ironed out, time permitting :

+- provide an editor for both shapes and trajectories, using one of the many existing javascript SVG editors.

 - using the shape as a clipping mask.
 It would involve defining it as a &lt;clipPath> element and specifying the clip-path CSS property for